steinwurf/stub/README.rst

     assert(a == true);
     assert(b == true);

-Or alternatively set multiple return values:
+Or alternatively we can set multiple return values:

 ::